redpesk-common/canbus-binding/docs/5-Usage.md

 cansend can0 ID#DDDDAAAATTTTAAAA
 ```

-You can also replay a previously dumped CAN logfiles.
+You can also replay previously dumped CAN logfiles.
 These logfiles can be
 found in _can_samples_ directory under Git repository.
-Following examples use
+The following examples use
 a real trip from an Auris Toyota car.

 Trace has been recorded from a CAN device `can0` so you have to map it to the